Symmetries of linearized gravity from adjoint operators: Spin-2

+so that \eqref{eq:phidef} is equivalent to $(\TMETop G)_{ABCD} = \phi_{ABCD}$.
 Because the equations are considerably more complicated for linearized gravity than in the spin-1 case, we investigate the TME and TSI separately in the following two subsections and interpret the resulting symmetry operators in subsection~\ref{sec:Spin2Interpretation}.